websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/developing-a-theme.md

     ```

     ```note::
-      If testing on Windows, you may need to build the module first with ``.\gradlew build`` and then manually copy the JAR to ``docker cp .\g4t8-impl\dist\pastel-purple-theme.war docker-container-name:/opt/liferay/osgi/war`` directly if deployment fails.
+      If testing on Windows, you may need to build the module first with ``.\gradlew build`` and then manually copy the JAR with ``docker cp .\g4t8-impl\liferay-g4t8-theme\dist\liferay-g4t8-theme.war docker-container-name:/opt/liferay/osgi/war`` directly if deployment fails.
     ```

 1. Confirm the deployment to the Liferay Docker container console:

     ```bash
-    INFO  [fileinstall-/opt/liferay/osgi/war][BundleStartStopLogger:46] STARTED pastel-purple-theme_1.0.0 [1141]
+    INFO  [fileinstall-/opt/liferay/osgi/war][BundleStartStopLogger:46] STARTED liferay-g4t8-theme_1.0.0 [1141]
     ```

 1. Refresh the home page to view the changes.